-The Bachelor of Arts in Catholic Studies at St. Edward’s prepares you to contribute to the world in meaningful ways through in-depth study of Catholic thought and culture.
+The Bachelor of Arts in Catholic Studies at St. Edward’s, a top Catholic university prepares you to contribute to the world in meaningful ways through in-depth study of Catholic thought and culture.
 This program leads you through a captivating examination of the role of Catholicism throughout the ages.

 As a BA in Catholic Studies major, you’ll explore the Catholic Intellectual Tradition through critical inquiry, research and in-depth discussions.
 You’ll study Catholicism’s great writers and thinkers, from Augustine and Thomas Aquinas to Dante and Flannery O’Connor.
 And you will investigate the historical, philosophical, theological and artistic aspects of the Catholic Tradition: What is the nature of God?
 What is the relationship between God and the world?
 What does this relationship say about human responsibility and action?
 How have these relationships been explored and expressed in art and literature?